SamBen804/Bank_Customer_Churn_Analysis/README.md

 ### Model 4: Logistic Regression - Incorporation of Categorical Features, 'Complain' Column Remains Dropped
 Now we need to create an X variable that includes all the columns, categorical AND numeric that still drops our target and the 'Complain' columns.

-To appropriately preprocess the categorical variables in this dataset, I chose to OneHotEncode the columsn containing categorical information, convert it to a dataframe and then concatinate this data with scaled numeric data (less the 'Complain' column).
+To appropriately preprocess the categorical variables in this dataset, I chose to OneHotEncode the columns containing categorical information, convert it to a dataframe and then concatinate this data with scaled numeric data (less the 'Complain' column).
 Training and testing data underwent these same transformations in order to maintain consistency throughout the analysis.

 For this model, we will use the default LogisticRegression parameters when we instantiate the model:

-As we identified above, we want to focus on Recall, so I've cross-validated the recall score for this set of training data to ensure it aligns with the overall training data recall score of 0.2068568698975161
+As we identified above, we want to focus on Recall, so I've cross-validated the recall score for this set of training data to ensure it aligns with the overall training data recall score of 0.2068568698975161.

 #### Model 4: Training Data Scores
 -----------------------------